rarepotato8de/3x3macropad/BUILD_GUIDE.md

 2.1 Split the Header Pins like shown in the picture, since a total of 4 Pins don't have through-holes in the PCB due to the layout
 ![build_promicro_pins_3](https://github.com/rarepotato8de/3x3macropad/assets/68034180/b22e9346-6962-411d-81f1-9f13c02ee0e7)

-2.2 Insert the Header Pins like this in the PCB (for ease: Put the PCB on a table and stick the long side of the Pin Header just a bit more through it)
+2.2 Insert the Header Pins like this in the PCB
 ![build_pins_pcb](https://github.com/rarepotato8de/3x3macropad/assets/68034180/8995bc9a-a2fb-4af4-ace2-50da6c54951c)

 2.3 Place the Pro Micro on it (USB-Port facing towards the PCB!) and solder it's pins